 Sinclair is our guide, "Like Charon," he says.
 "I assist visitors across the River Styx on my ferry and into hell which lies across—just here on the other side of the street."

-We’re far from hell, but we do sense some mischievousness in the air, and though we never make it to that party, we do dip into another party with Sinclair’s friends whom we now meet in the streets.
-We end up in small foúrno (φούρνος) open late for the festivities—or have we arrived as they are just opening at the crack of dawn?
+We’re far from hell, but we do sense some mischievousness in the air, and though we never make it to THAT party, we dip into another party with Sinclair’s friends whom we've just met in the streets.
+We end up in a small foúrno (φούρνος) open late for the festivities—or have we arrived as they are just opening at the crack of dawn?

 Sitting a few places away we hardly notice Sinclair peeling off his clothes; jacket, vest, shirt, t-shirt, slowly, layer after layer until he completely, quietly disrobes.

-Then he stands with his smashed stocking-face, shocking everyone with a garbled guffaw of his own, but we are somewhat put to ease when we notice he is wearing a nude-color body stocking.
+Then he stands with his smashed stocking-face, shocking everyone with a garbled guffaw of his own, but we are somewhat put to ease when we notice he's wearing a nude-color, body stocking.
 His knobby knees bulge through the body-tight, and with his hand covering his full crotch he rhythmically sways to faint music heard from across the cobblestone street.

 Dressed, Sinclair sings and dances all the way back to the Acropolis House, proclaiming costuming as his new daily habit.
 Throughout our month in Athens we love being with outlandish Sinclair, and our being is enlivened with singing in the streets.
 At all hours groups stroll beneath our Acropolis room bellowing Greek and American songs.

 And throughout our days and nights with Sinclair we also notice each time he speaks of his wife, Marta, he drives his thin fingers through his curly, graying hair.
 He tugs at a curl, draws it out, and lets it recoil.